-ISAAC enhances the student electives by adding Spanish, Integrated Technology, Dance and a robust after school program.
+ISAAC enhances student electives by adding Spanish, Integrated Technology, Dance and a robust extended day program which includes Saturday Academy.
 ISAAC continues to commit to providing a rigorous curriculum to encourage courageous citizens who are difference makers.

 ISAAC Celebrates 20 Years as a Charter School.

-Board of Directors adopts a three-year strategic plan Student population increases from 262 to 270.
+Board of Directors adopts a three-year strategic plan.
+Our student population increases from 262 to 270.

 Student population increases from 246 to 262.
 The renovation of the 4th floor is completed.
-The renovated facilities provide dedicated classroom space for visual arts, technology, spanish, english language learners and literacy support.ISAAC commits to the rigorous process of full EL Education accreditation.
+The renovated facilities provide dedicated classroom space for Visual Arts, Technology, Spanish, English Language Learners and Literacy Support.

 ISAAC is accepted to become part of the EL Education network of schools and commits to a rigorous year of professional development for staff focusing on student assessment and achievement.